Software Soul Searching

 - We continued to refine the 5 points of the budgeting method.
 Before, the first item was “eliminate debt.”
 We found that while very important, debt elimination was a whole other discipline.
 The focus of Filthy Rich needed to stay on budgeting.
 Adam also made a pitch for replacing that section with a section around goal setting.
 I realized that goal setting was part of my process but that I had never really articulated it.
 So we added, “Set a BHAG” which I later changed (as you’ll see).

 - I wanted to continue refining the eggagerated branding.
 So I asked Adam if we could “make it rain” with the icons and move them to the top.
-He was enthusiastic in adding this completely superfluous feature.
+He was enthusiastic in adding this completely superfluous animation.

 - We’ve gone back and forth on adding a note that lets the user know when a sync is complete.
 This was one iteration of how that might work.
 It would be a small message that would appear and then fade out over a couple of seconds.
 We will likely add this at some point but probably in a different location in the UI.